DataTalksClub/mlops-zoomcamp/07-project/README.md

 ## Peer review criteria

 (This is still a draft.
-Feedbask is welcome)
+Feedback is welcome)

 * Problem description
-    * 0 points: Problem is not described
+    * 0 points: The problem is not described
-    * 1 point: Problem is described but shortly or not clearly
+    * 1 point: The problem is described but shortly or not clearly
-    * 2 points: Problem is well described and it's clear what the problem the project solves
+    * 2 points: The problem is well described and it's clear what the problem the project solves
 * Cloud
     * 0 points: Cloud is not used, things run only locally
     * 2 points: The project is developed on the cloud OR the project is deployed to Kubernetes or similar container management platforms
     * 4 points: The project is developed on the cloud and IaC tools are used for provisioning the infrastructure
 * Experiment tracking and model registry
     * 0 points: No experiment tracking or model registry
-    * 2 points: Experiments are tracked or models are registred in the registry
+    * 2 points: Experiments are tracked or models are registered in the registry
     * 4 points: Both experiment tracking and model registry are used
 * Workflow orchestration
     * 0 points: No workflow orchestration